From The Archives

 Photo: Screen captures from TV broadcast.

-Note: Above tracks released on "All Times Through paradise" 4CD box set (EMI, 2004).
+Note: Above tracks released on "All Times Through paradise" 4CD box set (EMI, 2004) and the "(I'm) Stranded" Box set (In The Red, US 2024).
 Video available on "Hymns Of Oblivion" VHS tape (Hoyts Polygram Video, 1990).
 "This Perfect Day" also broadcast on the "After Dark" music program on Channel 7 TV.

 14-Apr-77